MaartenBrijker/project/DESIGN.md

  - AudioViewController
  - ProcessingViewController

-Next to this I will make use of the AudioUnit API and an SQLite Database.
+Next to this I will make use of the Audio KIt API and an SQLite Database.
 I will now explain all of this more detailed.

 # input